 Transparency and accountability is a top priority for UNICEF in delivering development and humanitarian results for children.
 The UNICEF Transparency Portal is part of our continuous efforts to being open and transparent through direct communication to the public on how and where we use resources.
-UNICEF’s efforts are reflected in our scores in the annual Aid Transparency Index - UNICEF is now ranked as the 3rd most transparent out of 46 major donor organizations worldwide.
-Read more UNICEF is also recognized as the organization that has made the most significant progress since joining the International Aid Transparency Initiative (IATI), and is one of only 10 organizations that fulfilled their commitment to making information about their finances, programmes and results public by the end of 2015.
+Read more UNICEF has ramped up the depth and quality of programme and operational data available to the public, and was recognized in the Aid Transparency Index as the organization that has made the most significant progress since joining the International Aid Transparency Initiative (IATI), and is one of only 10 organizations that fulfilled their commitment to making information about their finances, programmes and results public by the end of 2015.

 As a member of the UN Development Group’s inter-agency Transparency Task Team, UNICEF is actively advocating for increased transparency across the UN system.
 Through this, a number of other UN agencies have signed up to IATI and committed to publicly disclose information on aid spending and make it easier for all stakeholders to find, use and compare standardized data.